mota494/42_fractol/README.md

 }

 /*draw.c*/
-//I was very picky with the colors that i wanted to use and it's something that I spend way to much time dealing with but I ended up with a fairly simple function that cycles through the colors that i want and supports 3 modes, all white where everything is white except the fractal set, a gradiant mode where everything is a nice color grandiant except the fractal set and the default color mode which every point that's iterated X times is a defined color and everything else is a purple gradiant.
-On top of the three modes the user can press _J_ or _K_ on the keyboard to cycle different color palletes, this is done through a simple change of values that are later used o calculate which color should a pixel be
+/*I was very picky with the colors that i wanted to use and it's something that I spend way to much time dealing with but I ended up with a fairly simple function that cycles through the colors that i want and supports 3 modes, all white where everything is white except the fractal set, a gradiant mode where everything is a nice color grandiant except the fractal set and the default color mode which every point that's iterated X times is a defined color and everything else is a purple gradiant.
+On top of the three modes the user can press _J_ or _K_ on the keyboard to cycle different color palletes, this is done through a simple change of values that are later used o calculate which color should a pixel be*/

 int	choice_color(t_win_info *wininfo)
 {